LutuluM/Game-Boy-Emulator/README.md

 # Game-Boy-Emulator
-A simple Game Boy emulator written in c using SDL for graphics
+A simple Game Boy emulator written in c/c++ using SDL2.0 for graphics

-This emulator should support most 32kb roms for the Game Boy.
+This emulator should support most roms that have either no memory controller, mbc1 or mbc3 style memory controllers for the Game Boy.
 Doesn't support sound or serial communications.

+##TODO
+Fix Event Polling lag
+Cap frame Rate
+Implement Sound
+Double Sprite Rendering
+Properly timed Timer
+Proper RealtimeClock
+Fix DMA Transfer
+mbc2 style memory controller
+optimization

 Requires the Game Boy bootrom* to run.